Sydney-Informatics-Hub/training.artemis.introhpc/_episodes/06_biocasestudy.md

 ---
-title: "Additional Bioinformatics Case Study"
+title: "Bonus: Bioinformatics Case Study"
 homework: 20
 questions:
 - "What other use cases are ther for HPC?"